 Early Detection of Optic Nerve Damage is Vital

 It’s critical that optic nerve damage be detected early.
 This can help in slowing down the effects of the injury or disease.
 Your treatment provider may also be able to manage the symptoms or modify the course of damage.
-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced and innovative eye care treatments.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced and innovative eye care treatments.